rhinstaller/anaconda/docs/commit-log.rst

    First, it verifies that the bug referenced is a RHEL bug and in correct states.
 Second, it adds the appropriate Resolves/Related/Reverts line to the RPM spec file changelog.

-It is recommended to use the pre-push hook checking commit messages for RHEL bug numbers and checking the referenced bugs for all the necessary acks.
-To make it work, just copy the scripts/githooks/pre-push and scripts/githooks/check_commit_msg.sh scripts to the .git/hooks/ directory.